dearblue/ruby-extattr/README.md

-# extattr - filesystem extended attributes manipurator for ruby
+# extattr - filesystem extended attributes manipurator for Ruby

-extattr is filesystem extended attributes manipurator for ruby on FreeBSD, GNU/Linux and Microsoft Windows.
+extattr is filesystem extended attributes manipurator for Ruby on FreeBSD, GNU/Linux and Microsoft Windows.

   - [Quick Reference](QUICKREF.ja.md) (in Japanese)
   - [HISTORY](HISTORY.ja.md) (in Japanese)